rohan-varma/rohan-varma.github.io/_posts/2017-2-10-Neural-Net.md

         return activations
 ```

 With these modificaitons, our neural network is less prone to overfitting and generalizes better.
-The full source code for the neural network can be found [here](https://github.com/rohan-varma/neuralnets/blob/master/neuralnetwork/NeuralNetwork.py), along with an [iPython notebook](https://github.com/rohan-varma/neuralnets/blob/master/neuralnetwork/NeuralNetDemo.ipynb) with a demonstration on the MNIST dataset.
+The full source code for the neural network can be found [here](https://github.com/rohan-varma/neuralnets/blob/master/NeuralNetwork.py), along with an [iPython notebook](https://github.com/rohan-varma/neuralnets/blob/master/NeuralNetDemo.ipynb) with a demonstration on the MNIST dataset.

 **Error Corrections/Changes**

 - (1/16/18): Realized that I forgot to scale the activations when using dropout, so I added a note for that.
 Also fixed in the code with [this](https://github.com/rohan-varma/neuralnets/commit/1040f5f091a38e369e933fde6d72f7f49e84b049) commit.
+- (1/16/18): Fixed broken links to source code.

 **References**